 - Room Temperature: You can store seeds safely in any appropriate, airtight container at room temperature for several years.

 - Seeds will remain viable for a long time if you keep them in sealed containers.
 So, you don’t want to leave the container open more than necessary.
-Seeds will lose their germination potential over time, but that is not a short-term worry.
+Seeds will lose their germination potential over time, which is not a short-term worry.

 - Refrigerator: The refrigerator is workable if seeds are vacuum-sealed or in airtight containers.
 If you can avoid moisture buildup in the container, you can harbor the seeds for years.